 Kids and pets are welcome at this popular vineyard, which was sold recently to the Rivero-González family, who have 15 years of experience in the Mexican wine industry.
 Many events are scheduled throughout the year, and kids are sure to enjoy the dozens of farm animals available for petting.
 Educational walks through the vineyards are scheduled during the summer.

 Osprey's Dominion — Peconic

 At this family-friendly and popular vineyard, guests can bring their own picnic lunches.
-Outdoor games such as volleyball, bocce, and corn hole are available at no charge.
+Outdoor games such as volleyball, bocce, and corn hole are available at no charge on its expansive property.
 There is live music on most weekends.

 Palmer Vineyards — Riverhead

-Enjoy live music and private tours and tastings at this vineyard, whose tasting room resembles an old-fashioned diner/soda shop.
+Enjoy live music, private tours, and tastings at this vineyard, whose tasting room resembles an old-fashioned diner/soda shop.
 Kids and pets are welcome.

 Pindar Vineyards — Peconic

 Families are welcome to bring their own food and picnic on the grass areas.
 Soft drinks and kid-friendly snacks are available.
 Enjoy live music, Sunset Fridays, and more.
-Food trucks make frequent visits, and the vineyard hosts several event days in fall 2017, including Country Day (September 9) and Rock the Harvest (October 14).
+Food trucks make frequent visits.
 Leashed dogs are allowed in outdoor areas.

 Tucked away on Route 25, this kid-, pet-, and picnic-friendly setting includes a lake with plenty of outdoor seating.

-Families can enjoy weekend events at Wölffer Estate Vineyard in Sagaponack, one of only three vineyards on the South Fork.
+Enjoy weekend family fun at Wölffer Estate Vineyard in Sagaponack, one of only three vineyards on the South Fork.